fortrabbit/blog/growing-aname-alias-support.md

 ## The problem with apex domains

 You want to route your apex domain (also called bare or naked domain) like `example.com` directly to your app hosted at `myapp.frb.io`.
-Standard DNS has a limitation: you cannot use CNAME records at the apex domain.
-This creates a conflict because:
+With standard DNS you cannot use CNAME records at apex domain level.

 - **CNAME records** would solve the routing but break email delivery
 - **A records** require IP addresses, which don't work with dynamic hosting services